-For nine years now, Sweet has served as a full-time member of the Greater Indy Habitat Tiger Team and volunteers for Servants at Work (SAWs), a nonprofit that builds wheelchair ramps to provide persons with disabilities and conditions of aging with the freedom to remain in their homes and reconnect with their communities.
+For nine years now, Sweet has served as a full-time member of the Greater Indy Habitat Tiger Team and volunteers for Servants at Work (SAWs), a nonprofit that builds wheelchair ramps to provide individuals with disabilities and conditions of aging with the freedom to remain in their homes and reconnect with their communities.
 Living just a few steps away from Habitat headquarters, Sweet dedicates thousands of hours to building homes and leading teams.
 He even purchased tools for his team’s projects to ensure they would have the best tools to efficiently complete the job.

 The team together is the true hero.
-Sweet explains that his Tigers and SAWs teams are a community and, “Not one person can do it alone.”
+Sweet explains that his Tiger and SAWs teams are a community and “not one person can do it alone.”
 Each team member comes from a different background and brings different life experiences, opinions, strengths and abilities.
 Sweet loves that they can all come together despite so many differences, and that each volunteer has an opportunity to make an impact.
 Sweet prefers to do trim, stoops and interior stairs.
 He appreciates that someone else on the team likes to organize and another likes to do baseboards.
 He loves to see the impact on each individual and family helped by his team.

 Sweet knows he is only one person making a difference, but he can make an impact one ramp, one set of stairs and one home at a time.
 At SAWs, he sees his impact immediately when someone who has been home-bound is empowered to come and go from their home.
-At Habitat, it’s seeing the families work so hard to earn and build their home.
-The impact of these stairs and homes energizes the team; especially knowing they are doing something to help another family.